-Network mapping software like Intermapper, on the other hand, has none of those roadblocks and is often a better match for SMBs (small to medium-size businesses) or larger institutions that don’t want a complex network management software that’s too complicated to deploy and manage.
-It's one of the best SolarWinds network topology mapper alternatives.
+Network monitoring software like Intermapper, on the other hand, has none of those roadblocks and is often a better match for SMBs (small to medium-size businesses) or larger institutions that don’t want a complex network management software that’s too complicated to deploy and manage.

-So what could be the benefit to deploying a network monitoring software and going with the little guy when you have big brand name alternatives?
+So what can be the benefit to deploying network monitoring software and going with the little guy when you have big brand name alternatives?

 1. The Price is Right

 The difference in price between a network monitoring software like Intermapper and a full-scale network management solution like SolarWinds is unbelievable.
 In some cases, the cost can be a tenfold increase.
 Not only is the cost far greater, organizations find that they only use a small portion of what they pay for, whereas with Intermapper's pricing, you can maximize your usage and only pay for what you need.
 When it comes to managing your IT budgets, Intermapper is sold for a fraction of the cost while still providing the following functions for your organization:

 - Auto-discovery of all devices on your network and in-depth mapping

 - Ability to monitor a handful of devices or a thousand devices

 - Collect, export, and graph NetFlow, Jflow, and sFlow data with Intermapper Flows for easy analysis of traffic flowing across your network

 - Constant network and bandwidth monitoring of devices to alert you when thresholds are breached